mercadopago/devsite-docs/guides/instore-payments/mp-point/create-point.en.md

 >
 > * Have the Mercado Pago Point app.
 > * Have a Point device linked to the Mercado Pago account.
-> * The seller must be logged in with its MercadoPago account in the Mercado Pago Point app.
+> * The seller must be logged in with its Mercado Pago account in the Mercado Pago Point app.
 > * Available for Android version 2.8.0 or above, iOS version 1.7.0 or above and only when running on iOS 9 or above.

 ## Flowchart